Who doesn’t love a ONE-step recipe?!

 - ½ tsp Salt

 - Add ingredients to the bowl of a food processor with the S-blade.
 Blend until the mixture reaches a creamy consistency.
+You may need to scrape down the sides of the bowl periodically to ensure it processes evenly.
 Enjoy!